shirsbrunner/shirsbrunner.github.io/src/index.md

 ---

 ## Hi there
-Thanks for visiting my former eleventy test, now little log of things I do in my free time.
-I'll probably keep it (at least for a while) and plan to fill it with things "design" that I sometimes do (and maybe see) and feel like sharing.
+Thanks for visiting my little log of things I do in my free time.
+What started as an experiment will probably be kept (at least for a while) and will be filled with things "design" that I sometimes do (and maybe see) and feel like sharing.

-Feel free to drop me a line if you have questions or suggestions.

 Cheers, Simon